Probing non-Gaussianities with the high frequency tail of induced gravitational waves: Observational Considerations

 It is more likely to detect a flat GW spectrum than a spiky one, since the amplitude of the tail for a flat spectrum is larger for a larger number of decades in k-space.
 Then, in single-field inflation, it is more likely to detect models with low $\fnl$.
-In Figure \ref{fig:further_exp} we show how the constraints on GW coming from SKA \cite{Janssen:2014dka} and LISA \cite{Audley:2017drz} will determine bounds on the power spectrum, as a function of the decay of the power spectrum $n_{\rm UV}$, or, equivalently, $\fnl$.
+In Figure \ref{fig:further_exp} we show how the constraints on GW coming from PTA and LIGO 02 run put bounds on the amplitude of power spectrum as a function of its decay of the power spectrum $n_{\rm UV}$, or, equivalently, $\fnl$.
+We also show how these constraints will improve with future experiments such as SKA \cite{Janssen:2014dka} and LISA \cite{Audley:2017drz}, as well as with the design sensitivity of LIGO.

 If the power spectrum is flat enough after the peak, then the constraining power of these experiments is enhanced.
 Actually, for sufficiently flat power spectra, $n_{\rm UV}<5$ or $\fnl<2$, a given power spectra can be detected by the two experiments.
 This coincident regime corresponds to the region above the dotted lines in Figure \ref{fig:further_exp}.